IQSS/clarify/clarify/motivation-letter.md

 The R Journal
 \bigskip

-Dear Professor Cook,
-\bigskip

-Please consider our article titled "ToOoOlTiPs: An R Package for Customizable Tooltips in Interactive Graphics" for publication in the R Journal.

-The manuscript introduces the new package called `ToOoOlTiPs` which provides examples on how to use interactive graphics in journal articles, and general tips for making an interesting contribution.

-We believe the readers of the R Journal will find this article helpful for their work because it provides generally useful instructions that will work for many purposes.
+Thank you for considering our article "`clarify`: Simulation-Based Inference for Regression Models" for publication in the R Journal.
+The article describes the use of our package `clarify` for performing simulation-based inference of post-estimation quantities from regression, which enhances the interpretation of these models without making the same assumptions and approximations similar methods make.
+We believe this will be useful to anyone performing statistical analysis with regression and therefore will have broad appeal to R users.
+Please feel free to reach out with any questions or additional materials that might be useful.

 \bigskip
 \bigskip